Version0.9

 ScopeApplies where AI acts on existing human-created or camera-captured content.
 The AI does not originate creative content; it processes or optimises it.
 AI used solely in development that leaves no trace in the finished film does not require classification.

 ExamplesAI-assisted colour grading; noise reduction; automated subtitling and captioning; scheduling and budgeting tools; script analysis tools used by a human writer; de-flickering; archival restoration; AI-assisted sound clean-up; automated camera tracking in VFX prep.
-Cosmetic de-ageing of a performance captured in full, where AI refines appearance without reconstructing or generating any part of the performance.
+Cosmetic de-ageing of a performance captured in full, where AI refines appearance without rebuilding or generating any part of the performance.
 In animation: AI used to clean up or optimise frames created by animators.

 3.3 Generative AI